 For years, Haart barely discussed the first four decades of her life.
 “If guys would ask about my past, I would literally make [expletive] up.
 I didn’t want people to know my story.
 I didn’t want to be a victim,” Haart told the Times.
 “But after my first collection [at Italian brand La Perla], I thought, I’ve accomplished a little something.
 I had come to a place of personal comfort.
 And I hoped that someone would watch this and say, OK, if this crazy bitch did it, I can do it.”

-Though Netflix has not yet confirmed whether My Unorthodox Life will return for a second season, it’s certainly possible that the series will continue.
-Not only has Netflix released a handful of popular shows exploring the Orthodox Jewish experience from different perspectives, the streaming platform has rolled out an increasing number of reality shows in recent years.
+Not only has Netflix released a handful of popular shows exploring the Orthodox Jewish experience from different perspectives, but the streaming platform has also rolled out an increasing number of reality shows in recent years.
 Some of the company’s biggest reality hits so far have been dating shows such as Love is Blind and Too Hot to Handle, but it’s also found success with reality series more similar to My Unorthodox Life, like Selling Sunset and Bling Empire.

-Here’s what we know so far about a potential Season 2.
+Here’s what we know so far about Season 2.

 The My Unorthodox Life Season 2 Cast

-If My Unorthodox Life is renewed for a second season, it will likely continue to document Haart’s life and family, which includes her husband Silvio Scaglia and her four children, daughters Batsheva and Miriam and sons Shlomo and Aron.
+Season 2 of My Unorthodox Life will likely continue to document Haart’s life and family, which includes her husband Silvio Scaglia and her four children, daughters Batsheva and Miriam and sons Shlomo and Aron.
 The series also highlights Haart’s “right hand” Robert Brotherton, who is the COO of Elite Model World.

 The My Unorthodox Life Season 2 Plot